WICG/encrypted-media-encryption-scheme/explainer.md

  - *cenc*: The 'cenc' mode, defined in [ISO 23001-7:2016][], section 4.2a.
            AES-CTR mode full sample and video NAL subsample encryption.
  - *cbcs*: The 'cbcs' mode, defined in [ISO 23001-7:2016][], section 4.2d.
            AES-CBC mode partial video NAL pattern encryption.
-For video, this means that any encryption pattern permitted by ISO 23001-7:2016, section 4.2d is allowed.
-For audio, this means that whole-block full-sample encryption must be used for interoperability.
+For video, the spec allows various encryption patterns.
- - *cbcs-recommended*: The same as 'cbcs' mode, but with a specific encrypt:skip pattern of 1:9 for video, as recommended in ISO 23001-7:2016, section 10.4.2.
+ - *cbcs-recommended*: The same as 'cbcs' mode, but with a specific encrypt:skip pattern of 1:9 for video, as recommended in [ISO 23001-7:2016][], section 10.4.2.

 NOTE: The document [WebM Encryption][] defines WebM encryption to be equivalent to and compatible with the 'cenc' encryption mode defined in